-Candidates for the BFA (all the tracks) will be required to submit electronically a portfolio of their works alongside with a short statement.
+These admission requirements apply to all tracks within the BFA in Digital Arts degree.
+All applicants must meet University minimum admission requirements.
+Candidates for the BFA in Digital Arts will be required to submit electronically a portfolio of their works with a short statement.
 A departmental committee will review the portfolios.
-Not all candidates for the BFA will be accepted.
+The focus of the review will be on quality work, technical ability, and consistency.
+This will assist the program to better advise students in a course sequence designed for student success.
 Currently, the CARTA departments utilize the Get Accepted service for the portfolio submissions.
 See the Art and Art History Department website for further information.